 - Trying to stop drinking but can’t

-- Withdrawal symptoms when attempting to stop, including tremors, profuse sweating, nausea, anxiety, irritability, insomnia and more.
+- Withdrawal symptoms when attempting to stop, include tremors, profuse sweating, nausea, anxiety, irritability, insomnia, and more.

 What to Expect at an Inpatient Two Week Alcohol Treatment Program?